we-make-websites/wmw-coding-guidelines/liquid/README.md

 </div>
 ```

-* With this setup you would then be able to include `{% include 'section-featured-text' with object: block %}` on a page other than the homepage
+* With this setup you would then be able to add `{% render 'section-featured-text' with object: block %}` on a page other than the homepage
+* With `{% render %}` you would need to include all the parameters that the snippet requires

 ### [Snippets general](#snippets-general)